The hidden journey made by 20,000 zebras

 This is Botswana's Nxai Pan National Park -- part of our planet's biggest expanse of salt pans.
 It's an isolated region where the 600 square kilometers of Okavango Delta finally seeps away into the insatiable sands of the Kalahari Desert -- aptly known to early travelers as "the great thirstland."

-It's so remote that the thing I was here to see, the world's longest annual mammal migration, which sees 20,000 zebras cross these pans, wasn't even documented until a decade ago.
+It's so remote that the thing I was here to see, the world's longest annual mammal migration on land, which sees 20,000 zebras cross these pans, wasn't even documented until a decade ago.

 I'd explored the Kalahari twice in the past by Land Rover and had also traveled in the Okavango several times.
 I'd sat around Kalahari campfires under a dome of stars that seemed to rest directly on the horizon and I'd driven among lions in Deception Valley, where mirages are so realistic they're said to lure migrating pelicans to their deaths.